£26.25 £35.00

 TECHNICAL INFO

-Unbranded vintage right crank/chainring set, most likely in production from the 1950s to the 1960s.
-Made from steel and weighing in at 555 grams.
+Weinmann rim, hailing from Switzerland and in production during the 1970s.
+Made from aluminium and weighing in at 458 grams - pretty lightweight for a rim at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO